adophilus/blockchain-voting-system/apps/docs/docs/technical-overview.md

 # Technical Overview

-This document provides a comprehensive overview of the technical implementation of the Blockchain Voting System, including the materials used, methods employed, and rationale behind key design decisions.
-This information is intended to support project reporting requirements.
+This document provides a comprehensive overview of the technical implementation of the Blockchain Voting System, specifically addressing the materials used, methods employed, and rationale behind key design decisions for project reporting requirements.

+## Project Report Materials and Methods

+For the purposes of project documentation and reporting, this section explicitly outlines the materials and methods used in the implementation of the Blockchain Voting System.

 ## System Overview